camunda/camunda-docs/versioned_docs/version-1.3/components/best-practices/architecture/sizing-your-environment-c7.md

     - Sizing
 ---

-Size your environment for Camunda Platform 7 appropriately, including sufficient hardware and database space.
+Size your environment for  7 appropriately, including sufficient hardware and database space.

-:::caution Camunda Platform 7 only
+:::caution  7 only
-This best practice targets Camunda Platform 7.x only!
+This best practice targets  7.x only!
 If you are using Camunda Cloud, visit [Sizing your Camunda Cloud Environment](../sizing-your-environment/).
 :::

 ## Understanding the influencing factors